 If you forget to take a dose, take one as soon as you remember.
 If it is nearly time for your next dose, though, just take the next dose and forget about the one you missed.
 Do not double up on the next dose to make up for the one missed.
-Do not take more than 150 mg (three 50 mg tablets) in 24 hours.
+Do not take more than 150 mg in 24 hours.